Thursday, 10 September 2020

 In order to allow the settlements room to keep functioning, a maximum of 25 people are permitted in the room at any one time, and government-mandated social distancing and cleanliness must be maintained.
 Practitioners are requested to use agents where possible to achieve this reduction.
 The priority for the Society is the health of those using the room.
 Please do not attend Settlements if you, or anybody you are in close contact with, is experiencing even mild cold or flu symptoms.

 No room hire bookings will be taken until further notice.

 Legal advice services

-The Legal Advice Bureau will not operate until further notice.
+The Legal Advice Bureau and the Pro Bono Clearing House are on hold until further notice.

 ACT Community Legal Centres

 ACT Community Legal Centres are continuing to deliver essential legal assistance and other support to the most vulnerable members of the Canberra community during the current COVID-19 outbreak.
 All ACT Community Legal Services are currently delivering services by phone, video or online.